 Keep an eye out for younger attendees, too.
 For example, if your boss’ children are there, acknowledge them and ask a question or two.
 Something as simple as “Have you seen Frozen?” or “How was your soccer season?” shows you’re interested in more than just yourself and the butlered hors d’oeuvres.

 Don’t: Be Distracted by Technology

-Detach from techie toys, including smartphones, phablets, and iPods, and refrain from texting, emailing, status updating, or tweeting while you’re talking to people, RoAne advises.
+Detach from techie toys, including smartphones and tablets, and refrain from texting, emailing, status updating, or tweeting while you’re talking to people, RoAne advises.
 Otherwise, you’ll miss out on opportunities to learn more about your colleagues, and many may view your behavior as rude or self-involved.

 Do: Stick to a Two-Drink Maximum

 While this pops up on nearly every holiday do and don’t list, it bears repeating, notes RoAne, cautioning that if you have too many of those free-flowing cocktails, you’ll probably pay for it later.

 “People have great memories,” she says.
 “They may not recall where they left their keys, but if you drink too much, boy, will they remember that!”

 Yes, it’s a party, that doesn’t mean the evening should devolve into an episode of Workers Gone Wild.
 It’s still a business event, so behave accordingly.

 Let’s say the party is at your boss’ home.
 You’ll want to bring a token of appreciation for the invitation and his or her hospitality at this busy time of year.